-As at 31 December 2023, AIA International group of companies had policyholder and shareholder investment assets (including unit-linked assets) of USD113,354 million.
-Of these, 68% were invested in fixed-income investments, 28% in equity securities (including investment funds), and 2% in properties.
+As at 31 December 2024, AIA International group of companies had policyholder and shareholder investment assets (including unit-linked assets) of USD113,785 million.
+Of these, 56% were invested in fixed-income investments, 41% in equity securities (including investment funds), and 2% in properties.
+The underlying assets of investment funds include various types of assets such as private credits, listed equities, private equities and real estates.

-The fixed income portfolio is of good quality with 98% rated as investment grade at 31 December 2023.
+The fixed income portfolio remains of high quality with 98% rated as investment grade at 31 December 2024.
 A significant portion was held in corporate bonds.
 While investment in fixed income is generally weighted towards the highest rated issuers with the longest available tenor in each market, it is also constrained by factors such as availability, concentration risks, their respective sovereign rating and market demand.

-The equity portfolio is mostly held in participating funds to provide for discretionary bonus and dividend payments to participating policyholders.
-As at 31 December 2023, the largest portion by geographical region was held in Hong Kong (93%), followed by Indonesia (4%) and South Korea (2%).
+The equity portfolio is mostly held by participating funds to provide for discretionary bonus and dividend payments to participating policyholders.
+As at 31 December 2024, the largest portion by geographical region was held in Hong Kong (96%), followed by Indonesia (2%) and South Korea (1%).